Presentations, Speaking Engagements and Community Involvement

 • Co-parenting

-• Sex and intimacy in gifted relationships
+• Sex and intimacy in neurodivergent relationships

 • Asynchronous development

-• Contextual and cultural implications of giftedness
+• Contextual and cultural implications of neurodivergence

 • Gifted Identity Project research